Negative liberty: History

-Monarchy
+Monarchy example

 Thomas Hobbes' Leviathan outlines a commonwealth based upon a monarchy to whom citizens have ceded their rights.
-The basic reasoning for Hobbes' assertion that this system was most ideal relates more to Hobbes' value of order and simplicity in government.
+The basic reasoning for his assertion that this system was most ideal relates more to his value of order and simplicity in government.
 The monarchy provides for its subjects, and its subjects go about their day-to-day lives without interaction with the government:

-The commonwealth is instituted when all agree in the following manner: I authorise and give up my right of governing myself to this man, or to this assembly of men, on this condition; that thou give up, thy right to him, and authorise all his actions in like manner.

-The sovereign has twelve principal rights: